Australian Automobile Association

-The Australian Automobile Association (AAA) was established in 1924.
-The AAA is the peak organisation for Australia's motoring clubs and their eight million members, and advances the interests of all road users across Australia to ensure land transport networks are safe and sustainable, and that the cost and access to transport is fair.
+The Australian Automobile Association (AAA) is an Australian motoring organisation that lobbies for road users across Australia.
+This includes advocating for the safe maintenance of land transport networks and increasing transport affordability.
+It was established in 1924.

 International membership

 The AAA is a member of the Alliance Internationale de Tourisme (AIT) and the Federation Internationale de l'Automobile (FIA).

 Member organisations

-The following organisations are members of AAA:
+Most Australian state motor organisations are members of the AAA: